Ontario government passes legislation to scrap cap and trade

 The legislation also protects the province from any potential litigation over the decision.

-Greenpeace, the group pursuing legal action over the repeal of cap and trade, said Ontario would be worse off following the passing of the legislation.
+Greenpeace, the group pursuing legal action over the repeal of cap and trade, said Ontario would be worse off following the passing of Wednesday’s legislation.

 “Doug Ford has killed a climate action plan that was successfully reducing pollution while preparing Ontario for the new green economy,” said Keith Stewart, the group’s senior energy strategist.
 “He may score some cheap political points, but my and everyone else’s kids will pay the price if we allow him to sit out the fight against climate change.”